adtork/Jeremy-Azure-lab/speedtest-linux/readme.md

-# Azure Networking Lab- quick speed test with and without a firewall in path (draft)
+# Azure Networking Lab- quick speed test with and without a firewall in path

 This lab guide illustrates how to build a simple environment with Linux host and a speed test tool.
 We will test outbound Internet connectivity to a few different geo diverse location with and without a firewall.
 The lab uses an Azure firewall but can be used with other devices.
 Obviously there are a number of performance testing tools and this is purely an example.
 Azure CLI is used so you can easily manipulate the configs to fit your environment.
 This is for testing purposes only.